Key points

 A department store will generally have their apparel neatly folded or hung, with multiple sizes and colours.

-Take the time to look through all the racks to see if something tickles your fancy, and even have a second look; you might’ve missed something by having a ‘boy look’.
+Take the time to look through all the racks to see if something appeals and even have a second look - particularly if you've just had a 'boy look'.

 op shop 2